ThomasLeconte/LearnMoreTech/README.md

-# DiscordBot
+# LearnMoreTech
-Develop a Discord bot for fun.
+Discord bot for get informations about tech and development 🤓

 ## Execute project :
 #### Install packages